 After 125 years of braving the elements, the Victorian home could stand no more.

 Over the next several months the water would re-claim the wreckage; a year later Holland Island was gone.

 By 2012 the island had completely eroded.
 As of the date of this post, Google Maps is still using pre-2011 satellite images allowing us to examine what was left of the house and Holland Island before they disappeared.

-Left to right: on it’s last legs, the house – now missing walls from water damage – finally collapses
+Top to bottom: on it’s last legs, the house – now missing walls from water damage – finally collapses